 Energy efficiency upgrades and solar installations can make an immediate impact on a home’s electricity costs, and can also provide marked improvements in the health and safety of the home.
 In fact, NYSERDA has found that the typical home that participates in GJGNY reduces their total energy use by 15-20% through the program, which can make a major impact on reducing a home’s energy burden.
 What’s more, about 70% of homeowners who received and efficiency audit through the program ultimately installed energy efficiency measures, pointing to the importance of audit programs such as GJGNY.

-To date, the GJGNY program has provided over 8,000 loans for solar PV installations in the state.
-The loans are split fairly evenly between Smart Energy Loans and OBR Loans and cover an average of nearly $17,000 towards solar installations.
+To date, the GJGNY program has provided over 23,000 loans for solar PV installations in the state.
+The loans are split fairly evenly between Smart Energy Loans and OBR Loans and cover an average of over $12,000 towards solar installations.